Chart Color Schemes

 An assessment of population growth drivers in Eight Mile Plains reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Eight Mile Plains statistical area (Lv2) as of November 2025 is around 16,579.
-This reflects an increase of 1,253 people since the 2021 Census, which reported a population of 15,326.
-The change was inferred from AreaSearch's estimation of resident population at 16,473 following examination of ABS's latest ERP data release in June 2024 and an additional 157 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,178 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Eight Mile Plains' 8.2% growth since census positions it within 1.5 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration contributing approximately 86.0% of overall population gains during recent periods.
+The population of the suburb of Eight Mile Plains is estimated at around 16,582 as of Feb 2026.
+This reflects an increase of 1,256 people since the 2021 Census, which reported a population of 15,326 people.
+The change is inferred from the resident population of 16,473 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 158 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,179 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's 8.2% growth since census positions it within 1.7 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 86.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Moving forward with demographic trends, an above median population growth of national areas is projected, with Eight Mile Plains (SA2) expected to grow by 2,672 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023 based on 2022 data) for each age cohort.
+Moving forward with demographic trends, an above median population growth of statistical areas across the nation is projected, with the suburb expected to increase by 2,671 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.7% in total over the 17 years.

 Frequently Asked Questions - Population